javannnn/yerer-raise/README.md

 ## Setup

 1. Register your Zoom app on the [Zoom Marketplace](https://marketplace.zoom.us/)
-2. Paste your OAuth/JWT keys into the config file
+2. Install the package with `pip install .` or build a standalone executable using `pyinstaller --onefile -n YererRaise yererraise/app.py`.
+3. Run the app with `yererraise MEETING_ID` to use the Zoom integration or omit `MEETING_ID` to manage participants manually.
+Enter your Zoom credentials when prompted.
-3. Plug in your screen setup
+4. Plug in your screen setup
-4. Run the app, start the meeting, and watch the magic
+5. Start the meeting and watch the magic.
+Use the search box to quickly filter participants, toggle hand-raise status, and clear the queue at any time.
+The `Update` button pulls the latest version from this repository.

 ## Contributing